 Before I was saved, I had a misguided view of freedom.
+I didn’t know about all the freedom in Christ verses in the Bible.
 I grew up thinking that freedom meant that I was able to do whatever I wanted.
 I could live any kind of life that I chose.
 I could make my own decisions and choose my own path in life.

 However, since coming to Christ and being saved, I now understand the true meaning of freedom.

 Jesus came to earth to show us the real meaning of freedom.
-He set us free from this false sense of freedom of personal independence and decision-making, to show us a life that we ought to live (John 8:36; Galatians 5:1).
-Scripture is full of powerful Bible verses about freedom in Christ that guide us to the new life God intends for us!
+He set us free from the false sense of freedom of personal independence and decision-making, to show us a life that we ought to live (John 8:36; Galatians 5:1).
+Scripture is full of powerful freedom in Christ verses that guide us to the new life God intends for us!

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.